vrm-piyush/Python-Projects/CONTRIBUTING.md

 <details>
 <summary>
-4. Create your feature branch
+4. Create a new feature branch
 </summary>

 Always keep your local copy of the repository updated with the original repository.